 Susi has been married to her husband Russ for 45 years.
 They have a son and daughter and 5 grandchildren.
 In her spare time, she is involved in many aspects of her church as well as her dogs, cats and horse.
 She and Russ enjoy cruises.

-Rhonda Brashears is a paralegal with the firm of Underwood Law Firm, P.C., Amarillo, Texas, and has been in the legal profession for over 30 years.
+Rhonda Brashears is a paralegal with the firm of Underwood Law Firm, P.C., Amarillo, Texas, and has been a paralegal for 32 years.
 She specializes in personal injury and civil trial defense law.
 She received her B.G.S. from West Texas A&M University in 1998, her Certified Paralegal designation from the National Association of Legal Assistants in 1996, and was board certified by the Texas Board of Legal Specialization in Personal Injury Trial Law in 1998.

-Clara is a Certified Paralegal and EEO Legal Investigator in the office of the General Counsel of the El Paso Electric Company (“EPEC”).
-In her role as in-house Equal Employment Opportunity Investigator she investigates matters which may be construed as a violation of any state or federal employment laws, or the Company’s policies and procedures.
-In her capacity as paralegal, she works on employment, civil and commercial litigation matters, and represents the Company’s interests in responding to Claims for Unemployment Insurance benefits and Appeal Hearings before the Texas and New Mexico unemployment Commissions.
-Prior to her move to EPEC, Clara worked at Kemp Smith LLP, in the specialty area of Labor and Employment Law for 17 years, and with former Associate Judge, Kathleen C. Anderson, in the area of Family Law for five years.
-Clara has been a paralegal for over 25 years and has been very vocal on the imposition of mandatory continuing education requirements for all Texas paralegals.
+Clara is a Certified Paralegal and EEO Legal Investigator in the office of the General Counsel of the El Paso Electric Company ("EPEC").
+In her role as in-house Equal Employment Opportunity Investigator she investigates matters which may be construed as a violation of any state or federal employment laws, or the Company's policies and procedures.
+In her capacity as paralegal, she works on employment, civil and commercial litigation matters, and represents the Company's interests in responding to Claims for Unemployment Insurance benefits and Appeal Hearings before the Texas and New Mexico unemployment Commissions.
+Prior to her move to EPEC, Clara worked at Kemp Smith LLP, in the specialty area of Labor and Employment Law for 17 years, and with Associate Judge, Kathleen C. Anderson, in the area of Family Law for five years.
+Clara has been a paralegal for 30 years and has been very vocal on the imposition of mandatory continuing education requirements for all Texas paralegals.

-Clara received her A.A.S. in Paralegal Studies from the El Paso Community College and has served on the college’s Advisory Committee for the Paralegal Program.
-Clara is a former member of the El Paso Paralegal Association and has served on that organization’s board in various capacities, including President in 2003, the same year she received the Paralegal of the Year Award.
-Clara is in the process of joining the Association of Workplace Investigators, and is currently working on earning her AWI-CH certification.
+Clara received her A.A.S. in Paralegal Studies from the El Paso Community College and has served on the college's Advisory Committee for the Paralegal Program.
+Clara is a former member of the El Paso Paralegal Association and has served on that organization's board in various capacities, including President in 2003, the same year she received the Paralegal of the Year Award.
+Clara is a member of the Association of Workplace Investigators, and is currently working on earning her AWI-CH certification.

-Clara enjoys many interests, including reading and research on the Tudor court of England, artistic projects and hiking.
+Clara enjoys many interests, including artistic projects, hiking, bike riding and yoga!
 Clara has an identical twin, Claudia.
 She is married to Bucky (Mark) and they have two lovely daughters, Jazmine and Olivia.
 In addition, they have been blessed with six beautiful grandchildren, Jason, Raymond, Jordan, Jayden, Gabriel and Trynity.

 Joncilee M. Davis, ACP has been a member of the Paralegal Division since 1998.
 She has previously served the Division as DJoncilee is also an instructor in the Paralegal Certificate Program at SMU's Continuing and Professional Education department.istrict Two Membership Committee Subchair, Membership Committee Chair, District Two Director, Public Relations Committee Chair, President-Elect, and President (2012-2013).
 She has also served on the TAPS Planning Committee in various capacities.